Awake (Josh Groban album)

 Awake is the third studio album by American singer-songwriter Josh Groban.
-Announced on September 13, 2006, it is his third studio album, and a follow-up to his multi-platinum album Closer.
+Announced on September 13, 2006, it is a follow-up to his multi-platinum album Closer.
 Awake was released on November 7, 2006.

 The album was certified 2× platinum in the US by the RIAA on January 31, 2008, and has sold 2.3 million albums as of October 2015.
 It is the third top selling classical album of the 2000s in the US, according to Nielsen SoundScan.